mguddeti/mguddeti/README.md

 Software Engineer @ [MongoDB](https://github.com/mongodb)

-My work is in low-latency software, distributed systems, and compilers.
+My work is in low-latency software and distributed systems.

 My work is private.